 Annual leave loading

 In addition to their ordinary pay, all employees will be paid an annual leave loading of 20% of their ordinary rate of pay on all accrued annual leave taken.

+For the purpose of this clause, a shiftworker who takes annual leave will be paid in addition to their ordinary rate of pay, the higher of:

+an annual leave loading per clause 17.1; or

+the weekend and shift penalties the employee would have received had they not been on leave during the relevant period.

 No loading is payable to an employee who takes annual leave wholly or partly in advance (within 12 months from the employee's commencement date); provided that, if the employment of an employee continues until the day when he/she would have become entitled to under this clause to take annual leave, the loading becomes payable in respect of the period of such leave and is to be calculated in accordance with the provisions of this clause.